Christ Church Congregational (now U.R.C. & Welsh Presbyterian) Chapel, Chapel Street, Oswestry

-Christ Church, situated at the corner of Arthur Street and Chapel Street, was built in 1871-2 to a design by W.H.Spaull of Oswestry.
+Christ Church, situated at the corner of Arthur Street and Chapel Street (on the site of the former borough gaol), was built in 1871-2 to a design by W.H.Spaull of Oswestry and built by Messrs Morris and Chaplin, at a cost of £5,200.
+The foundation stone was laid on 7th September 1871 and underneath it wered placed copies of local newspapers, coins and other documents.
+The chapel opened on the 18th October 1872.
 It is a cruciform building of Cefn stone in the Gothic style.
-It has a nave with apse, transepts and a tower with a spire 120 feet high.
-It has sittings for 600 people.
+It has a nave with apse, transepts and a tower with a spire (which was completed on 12th July 1872) 120 feet high It has sittings for 600 people.
 It replaced the former Congregational chapel situated a short distance away, which had been built only forty years previously.
 In recent years the church has joined the United Reformed Church and been joined by the Welsh Presbyterian congregation.
-The chapel is still used for religious purposes in 2003.
-For photographs of this chapel's predecessor, click here.
+The chapel is still used for religious purposes in 2018.

 For a photograph of the chapel taken in the late 19th century, click here.